 Thanks to its developed economy, it is easy to get there quickly and comfortably by air, train or ship.
 What's more, Shenzhen is the only city in China that provides three modes of transportations for simultaneous comings and goings.
 Unfortunately local transportation is not equally convenient; transportation in the city is hit-or-miss due to the large population.
 However, the number of transportation options available helps to counteract the problems caused by crowding.
 In contrast, lodging in this city is very easy to do, as there are a number of hotels which frequently host businessmen and visitors from all over the world.
 Finally, when you visit there, make sure that you plan a day trip to Hong Kong, where you can enjoy the sites and attractions of the famous international metropolis.

-While Shenzhen has had to overcome a number of obstacles resulting from this population swell, the city has also benefited from the increased diversity.
+While the city has had to overcome a number of obstacles resulting from this population swell, the city has also benefited from the increased diversity.
 Workers come to the city from almost every part of china, bringing with them their local traditions and cuisines.
 Visitors are able to sample foods from each of China's famous eight cuisines.
 Local dishes are also worth trying - Kejia is one of the many dishes that should not be missed.